- City Activities and Info

 Individualized Fee Agreement

-As part of our intake process, everyone who comes here for services whether they have insurance or not, will have a private meeting with a financial counselor who will develop a Fee Agreement based on your individuals circumstance.
+As part of our intake process, everyone who comes here for services whether they have insurance or not, will have a private meeting with a financial counselor who will develop a fee agreement based on your individual circumstance.
 The fee agreement explains what you will be expected to pay for each service.
 Fee agreements are updated annually, but anytime you have a change in circumstances that affects your ability to pay, you can request to update yours.

 Sliding Fee Scale

 Although we have a set Schedule of Charges, we recognize that paying those fees may pose a hardship for some.
-If this is the case with you, you may be eligible for reduced fees based on our Sliding Fee Scale.
+If this is the case with you, you may be eligible for reduced fees based on our sliding fee scale.
 Sliding fee scale rates are based on current federal poverty guidelines for income and family size.
 If you qualify for the sliding fee scale, that information will be included in your fee agreement.
+You can view the sliding Fee scale to estimate what your charges will be for each visit.

 Patient Assistance Program